im360wayne/AI-ML-StockMarketPredictions/README.md

 </center>

 **SVM (Support Vector Machine) Model**
 Of the models evaluated, the SVC model performed the best at predicting price increases.
 It had the highest F1 score at 0.6685 and a precision score of 0.62.
-It was also the best model at identifing true positives and minimizing missed opportunities.
+It was also the best model at identifying true positives and minimizing missed opportunities.
 The ratio of money making predictions (TP: 121) to money losing predictions (FP: 73) was 1.66 to 1.

 **Random Forest Classifier Model**
 The Random Forest Classifier is an ensemble model that uses multiple decision trees to improve predictive performance and reduce overfitting.
 It had a similar F1 performance at 0.6684 however was just a bit behind SVM in Precision at 0.61.